 It’s hard to get a picture of how candidates move through the hiring stages without an accurate record of it in the system.
 And it’s impossible to get a complete picture of any job if candidate information is missing from a job’s dataset altogether.

 If you like to retarget candidates, you can’t do that without updating their status as rejected in the system.
-If you don’t retarget, there’s no point in tagging candidates, but collecting them in the ATS isn’t the answer.
+If you don’t retarget, there’s no point in tagging candidates, but collecting them in an applicant tracking system (e.g., Workday, SmartRecruiters) isn’t the answer.
 It muddies your analytics.

 4. Incentivize clean data for clear recruiting analytics